tillmonjesse/fighting-game/README.md

 ## Combat

- - direction for attacks
+ * direction for attacks
- 	- pressing a key in a direction will cause an attack in that direction
+ 	* pressing a key in a direction will cause an attack in that direction
  		- to have an object be created with a key push and use the collision of the other object will decide if that hits
+ - health/ damage
+ 	- when an enemy's health is depleted they will blink for a second and then disappear